Kleogis/gnmtp/README.md

 An important tool for evaluating the performance of network is done using properties distribution.
 The following three properties are used:

-1. Molecular weight (MW): It is the sum of atomic weights in a molecule.
+1. `Molecular weight (MW)`: It is the sum of atomic weights in a molecule.
 To figure out if the generated samples are biased towards lighter or heavier molecules histograms of molecular weight for the generated and test sets are plotted.

-2. LogP: It is the ratio of a chemical’s concentration in the octanol phase to its concentration in the aqueous phase.
+2. `LogP`: It is the ratio of a chemical’s concentration in the octanol phase to its concentration in the aqueous phase.

-3. Quantitative Estimation of Drug-likeness (QED): It is a measure of how likely a molecule is a viable candidate for a drug.
+3. `Quantitative Estimation of Drug-likeness (QED)`: It is a measure of how likely a molecule is a viable candidate for a drug.
 It’s value lies between 0 and 1 both included.

 ## Results